-My favorite album is probably X & Y which was released in June 2005.
+My favorite album is X & Y which was released in June 2005.
 I remember that summer very vividly.
 It was unbearably hot as it is most years in the Southern US.
 Seven months earlier, I had become a father for the first time and decided to give up my practically brand new air-conditioned truck (our family vehicle at the time) to my wife and son so they could stay cool in the summer months.
-I took her '93 Honda Civic who's only working A/C was power windows and a sunroof.
-I was willing to make the sacrifice, but what I hadn't thought out was that it also only had a tape deck.
+I took her 1993 Honda Civic whose only working A/C was power windows and a sunroof.
+I was willing to make the sacrifice, but what I hadn't thought out was that it also had only a tape deck.

-Being from the US, my depth of 80s European bands are mainly limited to popular pond jumpers like Depeche Mode and Tears For Fears.
-With Kraftwerk's only US success being the 1975 single "Autobahn," I wasn't aware of their revolutionary electronic music until hearing this story.
+Being from the US, my depth of '80s European bands are mainly limited to popular pond jumpers like Depeche Mode and Tears For Fears.
+With Kraftwerk's only US success being the 1975 single "Autobahn," I wasn't aware of their revolutionary electronic music until reading the story.
 What I found was Coldplay's lead singer Chris Martin was a fan and actually asked permission to use the riff on their new album.
 According to this article, Martin wrote a letter to Ralf Hutter of Kraftwerk who gave consent.
 Martin was quoted in the article that "it's extraordinary that they said yes."